bandprotocol/pds-gateway/README.md

 Ensure to update the environment variables for the Gateway and your chosen adapter.

 ## Running the Application

+> Note: You have the option to set the environment variable `MODE=development` to facilitate testing your API locally.
+This allows you to make requests without the necessity of verifying that the requests originate from validators assigned to retrieve data for BandChain.

 ### Docker Compose